Chart Color Schemes

 Empire Bay has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified one major project likely impacting the region: Ettalong Channel Dredging Project, commencing 2015-2016.
-Other key projects include Jabiru Ettalong Beach, slated for completion in 2018; Gosford Private Hospital redevelopment, starting 2017; and Northside Private Hospital expansion, beginning 2019.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified one major project likely impacting the region: Ettalong Channel Dredging Project, commencing 2021.
+Key projects also include Jabiru at Ettalong Beach, slated for completion in late 2023; Gosford Private Hospital redevelopment, starting mid-2022; and Northside Private Hospital expansion, planned for early 2024.

 Professional plan users can use the search below to filter and access additional projects.